-In 2016, cash flows from financing activities produced financial resources of EUR 120,188 thousand.
+In 2016, cash flows from financing activities produced financial resources for EUR 120,188 thousand.
 These flows basically reflect the combined effect of the partial utilisation of the revolving credit facility and the repayment of part of other existing revolving committed and uncommitted credit lines.
-With regard to financing activities, we should also point out that during 2016, dividends totalling EUR 19,524 thousand were paid to the Parent's shareholders.
+With regard to financing activities, we should point out that during 2016, dividends totalling EUR 19,524 thousand were paid to the Parent Company shareholders.

-26. Non-current assets held for sale (Disposal Groups) and Directly-Associated Liabilities: EUR 248,764 (EUR 0 thousand) and EUR 119,937 thousand (EUR 0 thousand) respectively
+Non-current assets held for sale (Disposal Groups) and Directly-Associated Liabilities: EUR 248,764 (EUR 0 thousand) and EUR 119,937 thousand (EUR 0 thousand) respectively

-The Parent's management is committed to the disposal of some assets in the concessions segment, on the basis of the guidelines stated in the strategic plan for 2016-2020.
+The Parent management is committed to the disposal of some assets in the concessions sector, on the basis of the guidelines stated in the strategic plan for 2016-2020.
 According to the information available at the end of the year, it is highly probable that the disposal of these assets will be mainly completed by early 2017.
-It is likewise pointed out that these assets refer to business segments and geographical segments that are still of interest for development of the Astaldi Group activities.
+It precisa, is likewise pointed out that these assets refer to business segments and geographical areas that are still of interest for development of the Astaldi Group activities.
 It has thus been decided that from 31 December 2016 these assets shall be recognised in the category "non-current assets held for sale" in accordance with IFRS 5.

-The pertinent details on the status of these transactions are as follows.
+There follow the pertinent details on the status of these operations.